wsaihopfsg/vos-scripting-how-to/intro/Basic/Menkyo/Menkyo.rst

 * Line 2: Get the Japanese era name from the first 6-byte

 .. note::
-  There are only 3 Japanese eras possible for driving licenses, either 昭和 (1926-1989), 平成(1989-2019) or 令和(2019-).
+  There are only 3 Japanese eras possible for driving licenses, either 昭和 (Showa: 1926-1989), 平成 (Heisei: 1989-2019) or 令和 (Reiwa: 2019-).
 Each era has 2 full-width *kanji*.
 Since each UTF-8 full-width character `takes 3-byte <https://en.wikipedia.org/wiki/UTF-8#Encoding>`__ , the era takes up the first 6-byte

 * Line 3: Check if the position of the *kanji* 年 from ``nenPos`` is 9, which means it is the first year of the era XX元年
 * Lines 4-6: For the first year of the era, set ``eraYr`` to 0 since it is the first year of that era.
 Extract the month and day information to ``eraMth`` & ``eraDay`` respectively.